 Imagining a Church of Gender Justice with the Des Moines Catholic Worker

 More than 150 folks gathered at Trinity United Methodist Church in Des Moines to hear Fr.
-Roy Bourgeois tell 253882_327964550650964_533596931_nhis story of activism, and the price he paid.
+Roy Bourgeois tell his story of activism, and the price he paid.
 Though he spent four years – four years! – in prison form protesting the School of the Americas, when he tells of being released from Maryknoll, his hurt is as fresh as if it happened yesterday.
 This man, so clearly called to be a priest, lost his official Roman Catholic credentials because he supported women’s ordination in a public way.
 (Read Fr.
 Roy’s statement from 2012 on his dismissal from Maryknoll)

 That began a pretty amazing weekend, honoring the Des Moines Catholic Worker’s 40th anniversary.
 WOC was invited to participate in and co-sponsor this great event, and to moderate a panel on women’s ordination.
 Iowa has a vibrant Catholic Worker movement, with several houses of workers in Des Moines, as well as locations in other cities, and at least two farms!
 All of these ministries are attracting college and graduate school interns, young adults in permanent positions, older folks, people who volunteer regularly (many for dozens of years!), older folks, all races and ethnic groups, and folks all over the GLBTQA spectrum.
 An amazing and wonderful array of God’s children!!
 When folks in traditional Catholic parishes moan: “Where are the millennials?”, they need look no further than the Catholic Worker in Des Moines!